khangnd-runsystem/QC_Training-W6/doc/prompt.md

 ## Context Requirements
 The plan must:
-- Reference the established project structure from #file:structure.md
 - Use test cases from #file:testcase-demo.md as implementation targets
 - Assume the project is already initialized (skip setup instructions)
 - Account for line break characters (`</br>`) in test steps and expected results, treating each as separate actions/verifications